Rakeshmonkee/DMA/EAC-BE FW Creation/readme.md

 You can be assured after you follow the basic steps, you will last a while on any EAC/BE game considering you don't rage cheat and be blatant about cheating.
 I personally have done the basic step as a test and have lasted over 1 month, no EAC ban but I did receive 1 temp ban for 7 days during the process which was most likely done manually by the server admin because I got too many reports.
 I got this temp ban because I was too blatant.
 The game will not be mentioned, but it does use EAC.
 All I can suggest is, don't be blatant about cheating

+By changing these values to match your donor board, you will be able to bypass EAC/BE at a basic level.
+No need to go into the Core Top file and change PTRS/NEXT PTRS around.
+You could possibly even bypass Ricochet AC and maybe even Electronic Arts Anti Cheat.
+I am not sure about those 2 and have not tested them.

 Steps:
 1. Change DSN value[215], master abort flag[209], and bust master[210] in `/PCIeSquirrel/src/pcileech_pcie_cfg_a7.sv` [xx] being the line
 2. Generate the pcileech IP core